 9 – Merida 56 points

 And here we reach our first princess with two 10’s.
 Although her Scottish royalty doesn’t mean as much as a German royalty or an English royalty would, both her parents are alive, so that helps.
 Her sidekicks, her triplet toddler brothers, are very useful … when they’re not amusingly causing problems.
-She’s fiercely independent, perhaps to a fault.
-She’s also extremely talented, like being a crack shot with an arrow even while riding on a horse.
+She’s fiercely independent, to the poinht where it causes a rift between her and her mother She’s also extremely talented, like being a crack shot with an arrow even while riding on a horse.
 She’s got one overprotective parent and one with a very passive parenting style, and a lot of people can relate to both of those extremes.
 But she gets low points for theme song since she doesn’t sing it, mediocre IQ because she doesn’t think through her actions and a mediocre personal preference because Brave is just an ok movie.

 Also if you straighten out Merida’s curly hair, it’s length is second only to Rapunzel on this list.